openpaperwork/paperwork/README.markdown

 1. Lines are at most 80 characters long
 2. Indentation is done using 4 spaces

+### Code organisation

+The code is divided following a 3-Tier architecture but uses the MVC vocabulary:
+- View : The GUI itself (only .glade files for now)
+- Controller :
+  - Take the user action into account and change the model accordingly
+  - Extract the informations from the model and inject them in the view
+- Model : Backend code.
+Provides:
+  - Document indexation
+  - Keyword suggestions
+  - Document modifications (labels, etc) and deletion

 ### Tips

 If you want to make changes, here are few things that can help you: